Virginia coach Bronco Mendenhall stepping down after bowl - WHIZ News

 “They had similar reactions, tears, shock, sadness, disbelief, yeah, and it’s going to take time to process,” he said.

 Mendenhall went 36-38 at Virginia, leading the Cavaliers to five straight bowl appearances and their only Atlantic Coast Conference title game appearance two years ago.
-Virginia also snapped a 15-game losing streak against rival Virginia Tech in 2019.
+Virginia also snapped a 15-game losing streak against rival Virginia Tech in 2019, but lost their last four games this season.

-The Cavaliers finished this season 6-6 after losing to Virginia Tech last Saturday.
+The Cavaliers finished the regular season 6-6 after losing 29-24 to Virginia Tech last Saturday.
+The following day, Mendenhall said, he began contemplating his future, and he finalized his decision on Wednesday.

+“This is a personal and just bigger picture — that’s how I think — decision,” he said, adding that the losing streak was not really a factor in his choice.

-The Hokies played that game with an interim coach and introduced their new head coach, former Penn State defensive coordinator Brent Pry, earlier Thursday.
+The Hokies played that game with an interim coach.
+They introduced former Penn State defensive coordinator Brent Pry as their new coach Thursday.

+“The next journey will be uncovered as we go, and hard to uncover it if there’s not a pause and contemplation and reflection, so that’s what I’m choosing to do,” Mendenhall said.

+He said he chose to make the announcement now in the hope that the attention can be placed back on the team and its bowl preparations.
+The Cavaliers will find out their bowl destination on Sunday.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25